-The point of the 50-50 schools list is to identify colleges and universities that are accessible to most students while meeting a minimum standard for college graduation.
+The point of the 50-50 schools list is to identify colleges and universities that most students can get into while meeting a minimum standard for college graduation.
 However, just because a school is academically accessible doesn’t mean that students can afford to attend.
 Some of the most expensive colleges make the list.
 Like colleges and universities in general, colleges on the 50-50 list vary dramatically in their financial aid generosity.

 The fact is that some 50-50 colleges will end up costing families significantly more than others.
 However, you can’t simply tell which are the most expensive colleges by comparing tuition and fees or the average cost of attendance.
 As in the case of the airline industry, few people actually pay the sticker price.
 A better comparison is the Average Net Price after Gift Aid.